digidubae/mysql-cloner/README.md

   </a>
 </p>

-> Simplify and Accelerate MySQL Cloning Process for Your Local Environment 🚀
+> Download and Upload MySql databases with ease 🚀

 ## 🌟 What is MySql Cloner
-MySql Cloner is a light-weight solution designed to clone any remote MySQL database and run it locally with minimal setup required.
+MySql Cloner is a developer best friend to handle the operations of cloning of MySql databases with a focus on simplicity and minimum requirements.

 ## ✨ Why MySql Cloner
-More often than not, I find myself in a situation where I need to clone a remote MySQL database locally to backup the database schema and user grants, or to quickly spin up a local database for development.
+Despite the existence of more modern ways to sync productions and development MySql databases (databases migrations / databases as a code), more often than not, I find myself in a situation where I need to clone remote MySQL database locally to backup the database schema and user grants, or to quickly spin up a local database for development.

+This repo is not a total solution, but a pretty good scaffold that saves you tons of time to achieve a simple objective and to expand from it to other use cases you might require.

 ## 📋 Pre-requisites
 Ensure you have the following prerequisites installed: